 Former RAF drill instructor Ken Orton, 81, served between 1955 and 1957.
 He is ever present at the allotment having been there from the start.

-“The weeds were taller than me!”
+He said: “The weeds were taller than me!

 “We’ve been here every weekend.
-The people doing the work are veterans, men and women”
+The people doing the work are veterans, men and women.

 “A lot of them have got stress and various problems.
 They’re finding it very therapeutic coming down here.”

-Ken went on to tell the story of a veteran with brain damage who lived 25 miles away from the allotment and was afraid to leave his house due to his condition.
+Mr Orton went on to tell the story of a veteran with brain damage who lived 25 miles away from the allotment and was afraid to leave his house due to his condition.

-“A chap from combat stress bought him down one Sunday morning.
+“A chap from Combat Stress bought him down one Sunday morning.
 When he got here he never stopped talking!”

 “In fact he’s moved to Leigh just to be part of the group.
-We hired a van and the lads moved him”
+We hired a van and the lads moved him.

 “It’s changed his life completely.
-He’s much more confident”
+He’s much more confident.

-“When he came here for the first time that Sunday morning and never stopped talking, I thought this is what its all about.”
+“When he came here for the first time that Sunday morning and never stopped talking, I thought this is what it’s all about.”

 Mr Orton also said, “On a Sunday morning we come down and we’ve got the stove going and we have a brew and have bacon sandwiches”